NoriSte/npm-run-all-npm-run-bug/README.md

 npm.load(() => npm.run("run:examples:s"));
 ```

+You can find a [pretty identical example on CodeSandbox](https://codesandbox.io/s/wandering-currying-skgsw).

 The result is (in the end you can find the bug itself):

 - ✅ running `$ npm run run:examples:s`